gdaniele/StackViewPhotoCollage/README.md

 ## Getting started

+1. Clone this project
-1. Drag the **ColumnViewLayout** folder into your project in XCode
+2. Drag the **ColumnViewLayout** folder into your project in XCode

-2. Initialize a `UICollectionView` with the `MultipleColumnLayout` layout.
+3. Initialize a `UICollectionView` with the `MultipleColumnLayout` layout

-3. Customize your layout as follows
+4. Customize your layout as follows

 ```Swift
 let multiColumnLayout = MultipleColumnLayout()